Iceshades/ST3-MKB-color-scheme/README.md

-# This repository contains a custom color scheme for the MKB-Syntax-Highlighting.
+ This repository contains a custom color scheme for the MKB-Syntax-Highlighting.
- This color-scheme has been created by Iceshades.
+ The color scheme has been created by Iceshades.

 # If you have any questions, contact me via discord.
 (If you don't have discord installed, a download link is in the end of the file.)